Galactose, Quantitative, Plasma

 See Galactosemia Testing Algorithm in Special Instructions for additional information.

-Screening for galactosemia.
-Additional testing is required to investigate cause of abnormal results.
+Additional testing is required to investigate the cause of abnormal results.

-If galactosemia is suspected, additional testing to identify the specific enzymatic defect is required.
+If results are outside the normal range and galactosemia is suspected, additional testing to identify the specific enzymatic defect is required.
+Results should be correlated with clinical presentation and confirmed by specific enzyme or molecular analysis.
 See Galactosemia Testing Algorithm in Special Instructions for follow-up of abnormal newborn screening results, comprehensive diagnostic testing, and carrier testing.
-See GALT/8333 Galactose-1-Phosphate Uridyltransferase (GALT), Blood for GALT testing and GALK/8628 Galactokinase, Blood for GALK testing.
-Uridine diphosphate galactose-4-epimerase (GALE) enzyme testing is not available at Mayo Medical Laboratories; upon request, specimens will be forwarded to an external laboratory.
-Results should be correlated with clinical presentation and confirmed by specific enzyme or molecular analysis.
+See GALT / Galactose-1-Phosphate Uridyltransferase (GALT), Blood for GALT testing, GALK / Galactokinase, Blood for GALK testing, and GALE / UDP-Galactose-4’ Epimerase (GALE), Blood for GALE testing.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances